UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 What are the required steps to get your changes into the git repository?

 1. Make changes to a file or files
-2. `git add` to add your changed files (the changes) to the staging
+2. `git add` to add your changed files to the staging
 3. `git commit -m 'commit message'` to save your changes to the git repository

 Let's take a bit of a break.
 Let's see what questions we have in the Etherpad.

 ## Do it yourselves

 Let's commit the changes to `code.py`.

 When you are done with `code.py` commit the changes to `about.md`.